maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module13.md

 </figure>

 ## Making a network board
-For my network, I wanted to make a board that is able to communicate using a single master on the bus, and a lot of slaves.
+For my network, I wanted to make a board that is able to communicate using a single master on the bus and a lot of slaves.
 I want all the communication to happen in "human-readable format", meaning using ASCII characters mainly.
-Also, for simplicity purpose, I intend to use an asynchronous communication protocol and a single data wire.
+Also, for simplicity purposes, I intend to use an asynchronous communication protocol and a single data wire.
 Obviously, I will need addresses to choose which slave I communicate to, and I will have framing data (start of frame and end of frame).

 I chose to use ATSAMD11C as the main microcontroller.
 The nodes can be anything, but in order to only make a single board, they will be SAMD11C as well, but it could work with almost any controller like an ATTiny for example.

-The idea is to use the UART protocol (RX and TX pins), but to make it a full network bus, I'll share the RX between all the nodes, and the TXs will be connected with the RXs through a diode at each node, in order for them to be able to pull the signal low when they want to send a message.
+The idea is to use the UART protocol (RX and TX pins) but to make it a full network bus, I'll share the RX between all the nodes, and the TXs will be connected with the RXs through a diode at each node, in order for them to be able to pull the signal low when they want to send a message.
 I end up with a single wire: RX between all the nodes (and a shared GND obviously).
 Note that each board can be powered separately but they can also share the power line.

 The good news is also that, as indicated in the datasheet of the SAMD11C, the UART protocol is already completely implemented, features start and stop bit, parity bit and the idle state is high.
 So, by default, TX will not make the diode conducting, which is exactly what we want.